 From the producers of ‘Chernobyl‘ comes a genre-defying television piece, ‘Giri/Haji’, that portrays the ripple effect of a single murder across two cities.
-The series, created for BBC and Netflix, is a soulful detective drama that centres around a Tokyo detective in search of his brother in London.
+The series, created for BBC and Netflix, is a soulful detective drama that centers around a Tokyo detective in search of his brother in London.
 It explores a powerful tale of morality and redemption that crosses physical borders and cultural boundaries, revealing the dark, broken, but humane side of its people.

-As the series explores the butterfly effect surrounding a single incident, it jumps from one location to another, shifting narratives, languages and timelines.
+As the series explores the butterfly effect surrounding a single incident, it jumps from one location to another, shifting narratives, languages, and timelines.
 ‘Giri/Haji’ is set in the two big cities of Tokyo and London.
-The series also sets out to portray this culture blend visually with its cinematography, production design, and colour palettes.
+The series also sets out to portray this culture blend visually with its cinematography, production design, and color palettes.
 If you’re wondering where all ‘Giri/Haji’ was filmed and why, you’re at the right place.
 Here’s everything we know.

 Giri/Haji Filming Locations

-The filming of ‘Giri/Haji’ was incredibly challenging given that it was shot on location across continents.
+The filming of ‘Giri/Haji’ was incredibly challenging, given that it was shot on location across continents.
 The team had to spend weeks working on a location before they could move on to the next, and the filming in Tokyo was considered to be particularly tricky.
-In an interview with BBC, director Julian Farino described the filming of the series as a “monster shoot”:
+In an interview with BBC, director Julian Farino described the filming of the series as a “monster shoot”: “It was kind of a monster shoot: 104 days of filming for me across eight months.
+It was a biggie.”

 Along with Tokyo, the filming also took place on location in London as part of the show is also set there, along with Hastings in East Sussex.
-Featherstone, from Sister Pictures, describes how they shot the cities to make them look different, ” we did not want it too look like the clichéd version of Japan or London, so ‘anti cliché’ was our guiding principle.
+Featherstone, from Sister Pictures, describes how they shot the cities to make them look different, ” we did not want it to look like the clichéd version of Japan or London, so ‘anti cliché’ was our guiding principle.
 We went for a slightly more muted palette: browns and greys and golds, rather than what you might expect, which is neon and harsh.”

 London, England

-An entire block of filming took place in London, particularly central London in the summer of 2018, sometime around August, all the way to October.
+An entire block of filming took place in London, particularly central London, in the summer of 2018, sometime around August, all the way to October.
 Several scenes from the series are shot in the city, especially the ones set in the police office, bars, and restaurants.
 Though the exact shooting locations of ‘Giri Haji’ haven’t completely been revealed, we have news that certain scenes were shot on Fairfax Road in Camden, where a restaurant was dressed to appear to be Tokyo.
 Certain scenes were also shot on a roof in Southwark.

 Other places where the shooting took place include Bromley, Haringey, Islington and Lambeth.
 Along with these, a scene between Kenzo (Takehiro Hira), and his daughter Taki (Aoi Okuyama), was shot in Heathrow airport, London, in January 2019.